zyl-mwy/MPAINet/README.md

 # Model
-This is the model of MPAINet
+This is the model of AM-MHENet.

 # Data
 If the link doesn't work, please contact the author.